Police: Viking Everson Griffen mentally struggling for weeks, banned from practice

 The behavior prompted the Vikings to ban a disruptive Griffen last week from practice and seek mental health treatment, the reports said, which also noted that the 30-year-old husband and father is not suspected of a crime.

-By the end of Saturday afternoon, Griffen was taken in an ambulance for treatment, but not before another outburst prompted police to intervene and escort him to the emergency vehicles' destination.
+By the end of Saturday afternoon, Griffen was taken in an ambulance to a mental health facility, but not before another outburst prompted police to intervene and escort him to the emergency vehicles’ destination.

 Griffen did not play in Sunday’s 27-6 loss to Buffalo at U.S. Bank Stadium.
 He was on last week’s injury report as sidelined by a knee injury.
 On Monday, the Vikings listed him on the injury report as not having practiced because of “knee/not injury related.”